Be Part of the Winter Backpacking Team

 If any of the above describes you, send me a private message, because it could make a difference.
 You must be over 18.

 Where are some good places to backpack during the winter months?
 Most lists stress low-elevation trails with no snow, such as trails along rivers.
-The purpose of Winter Backpacking in the PNW is to seek out snow for as much of the year as possible.
+The purpose of Winter Backpacking is to seek out snow for as much of the year as possible.
 Snow camping is the lowest impact method of camping and, of course, the snow is beautiful.

 Skiing, snowboarding, and short snowshoe trips are considered normal, but for many people, hiking has a “season” that doesn’t include winter.
 Most trails are considered impassable in winter, but with the right skills, equipment, and route finding, it is possible to enjoy hiking and backpacking in the winter, especially in the mild winters of the Pacific Northwest.